 §16.1 Obtaining supplementary information

 The Adjudication Committee may, on the basis of a submitted thesis and any additional material, cf. § 16.1, recommend granting permission for a thesis to be revised.
-The AHO Board shall decide if permission can be granted for revision of the thesis in question.
-If the Board permits revision, a deadline shall be stipulated for such which does not normally exceed three months.
+The Research Committee at AHO shall decide if permission can be granted for revision of the thesis in question after recommendation from the adjudication committee.
+If the Research Committee permits revision, a deadline shall be stipulated which does not normally exceed three months.
+A new deadline for the Adjudication Committee’s report must also be decided.

 The Committee's recommendations shall be delivered within three months after the Committee has received the thesis concerned, unless the AHO has decided otherwise.
-If the Committee permits revision of the thesis, a new deadline will apply from the date on which the thesis was re-submitted.
+If the Committee previously has permitted revision of the thesis, the new deadline decided by the Research Committee will apply cf. §16.3.

-The recommendations of the Adjudication Committee shall be presented to the PhD candidate, who will be provided with a deadline of 14 days to present his/her written comments on the recommendations.
+The recommendations of the Adjudication Committee shall be passed on to AHO.
+The recommendation is presented to the PhD candidate with a deadline of 14 days to present his/her written comments on the recommendations.

 § 17 Procedures relating to the Committee's recommendations